rcc-uchicago/R-large-scale/handout.md

 format(object.size(regmap.geno),units = "GB")
 ```

-Next, restart R, and test the script with
+Next, in the same session, restart R, and test the script with

 ```R
 source("pca.R")